🍽️ Beverages Guide

 What the evidence says

-Coffee does not contain high levels of pre-formed histamine, but its primary compound — caffeine — acts as a DAO enzyme inhibitor, slowing your body's ability to break down histamine from other dietary sources.
+Coffee does not contain high levels of pre-formed histamine, but caffeine acts as a DAO enzyme inhibitor, potentially slowing the body's ability to break down histamine from other dietary sources.

 1